alfaro96/scikit-lr/.github/ISSUE_TEMPLATE/bug_report.md

 #### Code to reproduce the problem

 <!--
-Add a minimal example that we can reproduce the error by running the code.
+Please add a minimal example that we can reproduce the error by running the code.
 Be as succinct as possible, do not depend on external data.
-In short, we are going to copy-paste your code and we expect to get the same result as you.
+In short, we are going to copy-paste your code and we expect to get the same results.
 -->

 ```